A Forever Home for a Husky in need

 Duke - an Alaskan Malamute

-We were called by the Ranger from Gundagai Pound to reprieve a "Husky who was too nice to put down" and turned up to see Duke trotting out to greet us - without a collar and leash!
+We were called by the Chris Hogan, the Ranger at Gundagai Pound to reprieve a "Husky who was too nice to put down" and turned up to see Duke trotting out to greet us - without a collar and leash!

 We guessed his age at around 5 years old, and his poor coat condition and very worn neck fur indicate that he had been chained out in all weather - somewhere!